 6. What Is Your Carrier Doing?

-Contact your local Internet provider to make sure that they are not experiencing a network outage, if you need an ISP who delivers, try Circles Life Australia.
+Contact your Aruba Networks provider to make sure that they are not experiencing a network outage, if you need an ISP who delivers, try Circles Life Australia.
 They can tell you if they are having problems, or you may be the first person to report the outage.
 The issue behind network outages is one that goes far beyond your home or business.

-When you contact the carrier, make sure that you are getting regular updates.
+When you contact your home internet services provider, make sure that you are getting regular updates.
 Each step that the carrier takes can go a long way.